 - A. General Requirements - 1.
 The Permittee shall achieve compliance with the conditions, limitations, and requirements of the Permit upon commencement of each relevant activity.
 The Administrator may, upon the request of the Permittee and after public notice (if required), revise or modify a Schedule of Compliance in an issued Permit if he or she determines good and valid cause (such as an act of God, a labor strike, materials shortage or other event over which Permittee has little or no control) exists for such revision. - 2.
-The Permittee shall at all times maintain in good working order and operate as efficiently as possible, all devices, facilities, and systems installed or used by the Permittee to achieve compliance with the terms and conditions of this Permit. - 3.
+The Permittee shall at all times maintain in good working order and operate as efficiently as possible, all devices, facilities, or systems installed or used by the Permittee to achieve compliance with the terms and conditions of this Permit. - 3.
 Whenever the Permittee becomes aware that he or she failed to submit any relevant facts in the Permit application, or submitted incorrect information in a Permit application or in any report to the Administrator, the Permittee shall promptly submit such facts or correct information.
 Any inaccuracies found in this information may be grounds for revocation or modification of this Permit and appropriate enforcement action. - B. Reporting Requirements - 1.
 The Permittee shall submit quarterly reports which are due to the Division on or before the 28th day of the month following the quarter and must contain the following: - a.
-Analytical results of the process solution sample collected from the monitoring location identified in Part I.D.2 reported on NDEP Form 0190 or equivalent; - b.
-Monitoring data and photographs identified in Part I.D.3 for tailings relocation, and a summary with photographs of the replacement of the bentonite layer in each pond (2nd Quarter report only, due July 28th each year); and - c.
-A record of releases, and the remedial actions taken in accordance with the approved Emergency Response Plan on NDEP Form 0490 or equivalent. - d.
-A record of the quantity (cubic yards) of PCS shipped offsite if any, as identified in Part I.D.4.
+Analytical results of water quality samples collected from the secondary settling pond identified in Part I.D.2, reported on NDEP Form 0190 or equivalent; and - b.
+A record of releases, and the remedial actions taken in accordance with the approved Emergency Response Plan on NDEP Form 0490 or equivalent.